perrybutler/WP-OAuth/readme.txt

 = How is OAuth different than OpenID, OpenID Connect and OpenID Authorization 2.0? =

 OpenID functions on the assumption that each person will have their own unique identity that can be validated by a third party.
 However, most people don't have an OpenID and probably don't care for one, which makes OAuth a better choice for non-enterprise login systems because most people *do* have a Google, Facebook or LinkedIn account and should already be familiar with the authentication process of those providers.
+OpenID Connect is just OAuth 2.0 tailored for user authentication, and WP-OAuth aims to support providers that use either one.

 = How is OAuth different than SAML or Single Sign-On? =